active-logic/debug-chan/Readme.md

 Bar.Print  # Don't log Bar.Print(...) overloads (ignores namespaces)
 ```

-*.prolog* does not explicitly support comments or pattern matching, however you may comment out an exclusion or switch using '#'
+*prolog.config* does not explicitly support comments or pattern matching, however you may comment out an exclusion or switch using '#'

 ## Console window